fran-scala/fran-scala.github.io/index.md

 ## College life - Almo Collegio Borromeo

 Almo Collegio Borromeo, founded in 1561 by Carlo Borromeo, is a meritocratic university residence and is the oldest such institution remaining in operation in Italy.
 It is also a _highly qualified Cultural Institute_ by the Ministry of Universities and Research.
-In order to become an \textit{alumno} you need to pass an admission test.
+In order to become an _alumno_ you need to pass an admission test.
 The strict requirements to keep the status of student of the college are based on academic achievements (minimum GPA of 27/30) and extracurricular activities (at least 70 hours per year).

-I was _alumno_ from 2016 to 2021.
+I have been _alumno_ from 2016 to 2021.
 Apart from the academic requirements and the educational opportunities the this college provides, the are a lot of informal activities organized by the students for the students.
 In addition, in Pavia there other colleges that together orgazine tournaments and events.
 For example, I was in the football team and one of the main organizers of our college's party "Festa di Primavera".

 All this things allowed me to form a strong bond of friendship with some of my college mates and made living at Almo Collegio Borromeo one of the best experiences of my life.